1960 Fun Facts, Trivia, and Major Events

 With money in their pockets and high consumer confidence, Americans in 1960 were pursuing the American dream of home ownership and raising a family.
 In spite of rising inflation, an economic "boom" was still in full force.

-Whether you’re a millennial, a 50-something, or a baby boomer, this article teaches you fun facts and trivia from 1960.
+Whether you’re a millennial, a 50-something, or a baby boomer, this article teaches you quick facts, trivia, and major news events from 1960.

 Table of Contents